nolanmccabe/migration_tool/README.md

 # RUSD Profile Migration Script

 This script will transfer the Generic Teacher account on the RUSD.us (Redlands Unified School District) domain to another specified account on the same device.
+Utilizes the amd64 version of User State Migration Tool (USMT).

 ## Installation/Usage